Colombia

 More Info

 All Colombian employees are obliged to be affiliated with one of the state benefit schemes or a private sector equivalent.
 The social security system aims to cover the whole population without any discrimination.
-The goal is that the beneficiaries now include not only those affiliated but also all their economic dependents in the nuclear family.
-There are two forms of affiliation; contributory by all employees and the self-employed, and subsidized membership for those who are unemployed or who are amongst the many poor in rural or urban areas.
-The most common benefits package that exists in the market is associated with life insurance, health programs, and transportation for those companies that have production operations or are located in remote places.
-Employee benefits in Colombia cost approximately 30%-50% of the annual salary.
+The most common benefits package in the market is associated with life insurance, health programs, dental plans, and transportation for certain situations.
+Employee benefits in Colombia cost approximately 30% to 50% of the annual salary.

 Another rising trend is cybersecurity, which has become one of the biggest vulnerabilities for organizations, especially where employees’ privacy is threatened.
-This new risk can be mitigated through preventive programs, as well as policies that cover some of the possible losses.
+This new risk can be mitigated through preventive programs and policies that cover some of the possible losses.

-In addition, companies are preferring flexible and personalized benefit programs based on the income and interests of their employees.
+In addition, companies are choosing flexible and personalized benefit programs based on their employees’ income and interests.

 Mandatory Employee Benefits in Colombia